KratosMultiphysics/CoSimIO/docs/tutorials/cpp/integration_co_sim_io.md

 This example can be found in [integration_tutorials/cpp/connect_disconnect_a.cpp](https://github.com/KratosMultiphysics/CoSimIO/blob/master/tests/integration_tutorials/cpp/connect_disconnect_a.cpp) and [integration_tutorials/cpp/connect_disconnect_b.cpp](https://github.com/KratosMultiphysics/CoSimIO/blob/master/tests/integration_tutorials/cpp/connect_disconnect_b.cpp).

-## Tutorial 4: Data Exchange
+## Data Exchange
 One of the important missions of the CoSimIO is to send and recieve data between processes.
-The `ExportData()` method can be used to send data to the Kratos or directly to another solver/software-tool:
+The `ExportData` method can be used to send data to the Kratos or directly to another solver/software-tool:

 ```c++
 std::vector<double> data_to_send(4,3.14);